nais/doc/docs/persistence/volume-storage.md

  * Only available in GCP.
  * There is no automatic backup and restore of data.
  * There is no automatic scaling of the volume size.
  * A volume can only be mounted to one pod at a time.
-Which means that if you have multiple pods they not share a single volume.
+Which means that if you have multiple pods they can not share a single volume.

     It also means that if you have only one instance it needs to be completely stopped before a new instance can be started with the same volume resulting in downtime.